bohlinger/wavy/docs/tutorials.rst

        init_times: []
        init_step:

 Often there are ambiguities due to the multiple usage of standard_names.
-Any such problem can be solved here in the config-file by adding a variable like:
+Any such problem can be solved here in the config-file by adding the specified variable name like:

 .. code-block:: yaml

-    vars:
+    vardef:
         Hs: VHM0
         time: time
         lons: lon
         lats: lat

+The variable aliases (left hand side) need to be specified in the variable_info.yaml.
+Basic variables are already defined.
+All specs listed here are also used when **wavy** writes the retrieved values to netcdf.

 .. code-block:: python3